Are You Paying for the Promise of a Job?

 - All emails come from unofficial domains

-- No verifiable address for a physical office location
+- No verifiable address or physical office location

-- The company asks you to pay for your own supplies
+- The company asks you to foot bills

 - They first reached out about a generic position